arangodb/docs/3.11/arangosearch.md

 Regular indexes are immediately consistent.
 If you have a collection with a `persistent` index on an attribute `text` and update the value of the attribute for instance, then this modification is reflected in the index immediately.
-`arangosearch` View indexes and inverted indexed on the other hand are eventual consistent.
+View indexes (and inverted indexes) on the other hand are eventual consistent.
 Document changes are not reflected instantly, but only near-realtime.
 This mainly has performance reasons.